masandsakshi/RealTime-AI-Based-Proctoring/README.md

-📌 Real-Time AI Proctoring System - README
+# 📌 Real-Time AI Proctoring System - README
-🚀 Overview

 This is an AI-powered proctoring system that monitors keystroke behavior, screen focus, audio, and video activity to detect suspicious behavior during online exams.
 The system continuously logs activities, computes a risk score out of 100%, and issues warnings or termination alerts based on detected anomalies.

-📌 Features
+# 📌 Features
 🔹 1.
 Keystroke Behavior Analysis
 a.
 Detects irregular typing patterns using LSTM-based anomaly detection.
 b.
 Logs keystroke speed, hold time, and flight time for risk assessment.